OpenNebula/docs/source/vmware_cluster_deployment/vmware_storage_setup/migrate_images_between_kvm_and_vcenter.rst

 .. image:: /images/market_migrate_qcow2_vmdk_5.png
     :align: center

-Behind the scenes
+Behind the Scenes
 --------------------------------------------------------------------------------

-When the image that we selected from the MarketPlace is downloaded to the frontend, and the download process is finished, it is converted with the ``qemu-img convert`` tool as follows:
+When the image that we selected from the Marketplace is downloaded to the Front-end and the download process is finished, it is converted with the ``qemu-img convert`` tool as follows:

 .. prompt:: bash $ auto

     qemu-img convert -f <original_type> -O <destination_type> <original_file> <destination_file>

-Then the file is sent to the destination datastore.
+The file is then sent to the destination datastore.

-Limitations and restrictions
+Limitations and Restrictions
 --------------------------------------------------------------------------------

-We have to take into account that when we convert an image from qcow2/raw to vmdk, you will most likely need to install **VMWare tools** manually so the OpenNebula contextualization process can work properly.
+We have to take into account that when we convert an image from qcow2/raw to VMDK, you will most likely need to install **VMWare tools** manually so the OpenNebula contextualization process can work properly.